seongahjo/Mosaicer/README.md

 ### How To Train
-You should check your directory
+<strong>Before RUN you should configure your directory on 'config.py'</strong>

 ```
 1. Put your 32x32 Images on 'DATA' folder